YottaDB/YDBDoc/ReleaseNotes/ydbr202.md

   The YottaDB compiler correctly handles lines with literal FALSE postconditionals.
 Due to a regression in V7.0-002, the compiler could encounter a segmentation violation (SIG-11) error when having to fetch a variable that earlier in the same line was the argument of a command with a literal FALSE postconditional.
 [GTM-DE276621](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-003_Release_Notes.html#GTM-DE276621)

-* <a name="GTM-DE294187"></a> Reading from $ZKey works as expected.
+* <a name="GTM-DE294187"></a>Reading from $ZKey works as expected.
 Previously under rare circumstances, an access of $ZKey could result in a segmentation violation (SIG-11).
 This was only seen in a development environment and never reported by a user.
-(GTM-DE294187)
+(GTM-DE294187)(http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-003_Release_Notes.html#GTM-DE294187)

+* <a name="GTM-DE297205"></a>YottaDB processes shut down gracefully when they receive a MUPIP STOP while preforming an OPEN of a SOCKET device.
+Previously, these conditions could cause a YottaDB process to issue a GTMASSERT2 error.
+[GTM-DE297205](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-004_Release_Notes.html#GTM-DE297205)

+* <a name="GTM-DE304273"></a>SET $ZTRAP, for example $ZTRAP=$ETRAP, works correctly during XECUTE frame or from a non-base Direct Mode prompt, for example due to a BREAK command, when ydb_ztrap_new is TRUE.
+Previously, such a circumstance tended to produce a corrupted value for $ZTRAP.
+[GTM-DE304273](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-004_Release_Notes.html#GTM-DE304273)

+* <a name="GTM-DE305529"></a>YottaDB maintains the correct value of $ZTSLATE.
+Previously, garbage collection could mishandle the ISV resulting in values not consistent with proper application execution ([GTM-DE305529](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-004_Release_Notes.html#GTM-DE305529)

+* <a name="GTM-DE307442"></a>SOCKET device USE handles errors associated with device parameters CONNECT or LISTEN and IOERROR="T" appropriately.
+Previously, such errors could cause odd behavior including segmentation violation (SIG-11).
+This was only seen in development and testing environments and never reported by a user.
+[GTM-DE307442](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-004_Release_Notes.html#GTM-DE307442)

+* <a name="GTM-DE308470"></a>Expratoms in a boolean expression are evaluated in left-to-right order in FULL_BOOLEAN compilation mode.
+Previously, side effects in a $SELECT() could affect earlier expratoms in a boolean expression.
+[GTM-DE308470](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-004_Release_Notes.html#GTM-DE308470)

 ### System Administration